Zapotec Pink Pleated - Beautiful and Productive Heirloom Tomato

 'Zapotec Pink Pleated' is a late producer that needs the heat of summer to come on.
 For that reason I would not recommend it for the Northwest or gardens that do not receive full sun exposure.
 Container growing is not recommended.

 Special Notes: Indeterminate.
 80+ days.
 Gorgeous, ribbed fruit.
 Super productive plants.
 Requires tall, strong stakes.
 No less than 20 seed per packet.
-Grown in the 2018 gardening season.

 Seed Starting and Growing: Start seed indoors 6-8 weeks before the last frost.
 Transplant outdoors after danger of frost has passed.